Our lab is a translational

 from the Hematology Division at the Davidoff Cancer Center.
 Our primary field of interest is finding novel or better therapies for

 understanding the effect of new agents on different leukemias and lymphomas and

 on exploring the deleterious side effects caused by customary agents used

 today.
 In addition, we are studying the molecular pathways involved in the

 initiation and maintenance of hematological tumorigenesis and are trying to understand

 the effect of the different agents on these molecular pathways.
 We use a

-Pathogenesis of tyrosine kinase
+1. Pathogenesis of tyrosine kinase

 inhibitor (TKI) associated vascular disease in chronic myelocytic leukemia

-NETosis in CML and the effect of
+2. NETosis in CML and the effect of

 tyrosine kinase inhibitors (TKIs) on NETosis.

-Engineering of exosomes to target
+3. Utilizing exosomes to target

-specific cancer cells.
+specific hematological malignany cells.

-- Mechanism of the anti-tumoral
+4. Mechanism of the anti-tumoral

 activity of deferasirox on mantle cell lymphoma.